-I have never been much of a fan of hedged ETFs, and have recommended Canadians avoid them due to their added costs.
+I have never been much of a fan of hedged ETFs.
 Historically, unhedged ETFs have been known to outperform their hedged counterparts.

 I do see value in currency hedging for those whose timelines are shorter.
 You don't necessarily want a strengthening Canadian dollar to be taking a bite out of your portfolio when you need it most.
 And, for the ultra risk-averse, sometimes total returns is not the be-all end-all.
 We have to be comfortable sleeping at night with the portfolios we have.

 I also would go against the strategy of flip-flopping when it comes to buying in and out of hedged/unhedged options.
 No matter how smart we think we are, currency fluctuations are impossible to predict, and you're better off just buying one and sticking to that strategy.

 Overall, as an individual stock investor I do not own any ETFs.
 But if I were to purchase one, I'd be going the unhedged route.
 My time horizon is long, and I'd prefer to save a little bit in terms of management fees.